01010110-Code/Zype/README.md

 Contributions are always welcome!
 Please create an issue or pull request for any changes or feature requests.

 # Credits
-Zype was created by [Your Name Here] and is licensed under the MIT License.
+Zype was created by Bahaa Tantaoui and is licensed under the MIT License.

 # Contact
 If you have any questions or concerns, please don't hesitate to contact us at [your email address here].
 Thanks for checking out Zype